Fort Worth Assault Crimes Attorney

 • Third Degree Felony: Child abandonment, discharging a firearm, terroristic threats, harassment of public servants, repeated domestic violence or domestic assault involving choking, and assault against a police officer.
 Penalty: Anywhere from two to 10 years in state prison, as well as up to $10,000 in fines.

-COMMON ASSAULT DEFENSES IN FORT WORTH, ARLINGTON, AND TARRANT COUNTIES
+COMMON DEFENSES OUR FORT WORTH, ARLINGTON, AND TARRANT COUNTY ASSAULT ATTORNEYS MAY RAISE

-It can seem like the end of the world when receiving a charge for assault in Fort Worth, Arlington, or Tarrant County.
+It can seem like the end of the world when you are charged with assault in Fort Worth, Arlington, or Tarrant County.
 You’ve heard stories about what happens to people who go to trial and how long they might have to spend behind bars.
-But before you give up hope in your future, one crucial thing needs to be said: It doesn’t have to be this way!
+But before you give up hope, it's crucial to know: It doesn’t have to be this way!

 In some cases, assault charges can be reduced from a felony to a misdemeanor offense, even if the alleged victim suffered a severe injury.
-For this reason, it’s essential to build a defense immediately so you can avoid the lasting repercussions of an assault conviction.
-Here are some of the most common defenses defendants make in Texas:
+For this reason, it’s essential to build a solid defense so you can avoid the lasting repercussions of an assault conviction.
+Here are some of the most common defenses assault charge lawyers make in Texas:

 You Were Acting in Self-Defense

-An assault is any act that causes physical pain, an act that causes someone to be “offended,” or an act that places another person in fear of serious bodily injury or death.
+An assault is any act that causes physical pain, causes someone to be “offended,” or places another person in fear of serious bodily injury or death.
 Causing someone to feel threatened could result from physical contact without consent or even just words that are threatening enough to frighten someone.
 Self-defense means using reasonable force to protect oneself from the assault or immediate threat of harm.

 Self-defense law may apply if you were attacked and defended yourself.
-You have a right to use force that is necessary to stop the attacker.
+You have a right to use the force necessary to stop the attacker.
 If you used more force than necessary during your defense, it would become a crime of assault instead of simple self-defense.
-If you did act in self-defense, the law states that the prosecutor will have the burden to prove beyond a reasonable doubt that you did NOT act in self-defense.
-This is a difficult burden for the State of Texas to prove when the facts are supportive of your criminal defense.

 You Were Defending Someone Else